 SEO is NOT Rocket Science

-The problem comes in when folks think that by simply using phrases (or keywords) alone -- that's the ticket to the top page of Google.
-Well, wash that right out of your hair!
+The problem comes in when folks think that by simply using phrases (or keywords) stuffed in every possible place.
+That’s the ticket to the top page of Google.
+Well, wash that right out of your hair.

 If you have a tightly focused niche and if you provide information, articles, tips, white papers and resources on your topic, your site is naturally SEO’d simply by virtue of your content.
 The problem comes in when you have a broader focus which requires you having to work harder to rank for a more diverse list of phrases.